Karmayodha: Plot

-Madhavan Menon (Maddy) is a ruthless and daring investigating officer working with the Mumbai Police.
+Madhavan Menon alias Mad Maddy is a ruthless and psychotic cop working with the Mumbai Police.
 He is an encounter specialist who makes decisions on the spot, without always waiting for orders from the top.
 His latest assignment is to investigate the missing of a teenage school girl from Mumbai.
 He reaches Kerala on being tipped off that the girl could be taken to Kerala.
 In the meantime, another girl gets kidnapped in Kerala, presumably by the same people or people linked to them.
 There is also information that some other girls too have been kidnapped.
-Following the leads, Maddy comes to the conclusion that all the girls have been abducted by a Kerala-based sex trafficking racket led by a psychotic criminal named Khais Khanna.
-Maddy embarks on a mission to eliminate the racket and save the girls, including his daughter, who gets kidnapped, Diya.
+Following the leads, Maddy comes to the conclusion that all the girls have been abducted by a Kerala-based sex trafficking racket led by a psychotic pimp named Khais Khanna, who had a grudge on Maddy.
+As long ago, when Khanna kidnaps a girl, Maddy comes to save her.
+When Khanna try to attack Maddy, Maddy stab at Khanna's penis with a knife, resulting Khanna to lose his penis permanently.
+Maddy embarks on a mission to eliminate the racket and save the girls, including his daughter Diya.
+Finally, Maddy kills Khanna and rescues his daughter along with the other girls with the help of his colleagues.